ChristianSi/lytspel/README.md

 principle in many ways.
 The mapping between written and spoken words is very complex and riddled with irregularities and exceptions.
-Lytspel (for «lytwait speling» or ‹lightweight spelling›) is a proposal to change this, while stilling keeping as much visual similarity to tradspell as reasonably possible.
+Lytspel (for «lytwait speling» or ‹lightweight spelling›) is a proposal to change this, while keeping as much visual similarity to tradspell as reasonably possible.

 Lytspel not only creates an unambiguous mapping between the sounds used in